 All Charlton & Jenrick stoves are provided with a sophisticated "air wash" system to assist in keeping the fire as visible as possible and reducing (not eliminating) cleaning intervals.
-This secondary air supply to the stove is controlled through the slider knob above the door.
-The Clean Air Act air restrictor screw will deliberately prevent full closure of this control.
+This secondary air supply to the stove is controlled through secondary air slider knob on the top right rear of the stove.
+The Clean Air Act air limiter bracket will deliberately prevent full closure of this control.
 Always use this control at least partly open to avoid excessive smoke and blackening of the stove glass with tar.